 Being Your Own Cancer Care Advocate

 In today's busy healthcare practices, you need to be involved in your own care (or that of a loved one) to assure the best care.
-Gone are the days when your physician tells you exactly what to do and spends lots of time educating you on the management of your condition and potential side effects.
-Oncology care is no different.
+Your physician will no longer tell you exactly what to do.
+You are expected to be an active participant in patient center care.
 If you are feeling too ill to be your own advocate, have a loved one take on the role.
 A social worker can also be an excellent advocate and coach for dealing with some of the challenges associated with managing your cancer care.

 These steps will help you to become your own best advocate and take control of your care.

 - Get educated!
 An educated consumer is our best customer – that old adage stands in healthcare too.
 Reading about your disease allows you to participate actively in every appointment, make educated treatment decisions, and manage side effects along the way.